ecastan960/Portfolio/CountriesApp/README.md

 - By Region
 - By Capital

 If Country or capital are selected, a search bar is visible to input the request.
-If the is no response from the API, an error shows up to review the input and try again.
-If a partial name is writen down, then the response will show results that contain those letters requested
+If there is no response from the API, an error shows on the screen to review the query and try again.
+If a partial name is writen down, then the response will show the results that contain those letters requested

 If By Region is selected, a new select bar is shown that contains all the available countries in the region.